edenlabllc/rmk/docs/configuration/secrets-management/secrets-management.md

 rmk secret keys upload
 ```

-> Users must have the necessary **permissions to upload** SOPS Age keys to the configured secrets storage service.
+> Users must have the necessary **permissions to upload** secret keys to the configured secrets storage service.

-### Downloading SOPS Age keys from a remote storage
+### Downloading secret keys from a remote storage

 If the keys have already been created by another person (e.g., a cluster admin) and uploaded to the remote storage,
 users can download them to their local environment using the following command: